SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

-In order that Dask.delayed processing can be switched on and off, and that the same code is used for Dask and non-Dask processing, we have wrapped Dask.delayed in :py:mod:`workflows.arlexecute.execution_support.arlexecute.arlexecute`.
+In order that Dask.delayed processing can be switched on and off, and that the same code is used for Dask and non-Dask processing, we have wrapped Dask.delayed in :py:mod:`wrappers.arlexecute.execution_support.arlexecute.arlexecute`.
 An example is::

         arlexecute.set_client(use_dask=True)